yuta-vet/vet-hospital-medical-record-system/README.md

 - Beautiful interface and easy to view previous records.
 - By using CSV as the database, past records can be viewed with common software.
 - Attachments can be uploaded by simply dragging and dropping.
+- Collaboration with Web version https://kindpark.jpn.org/record-system/
+- Web version can input text using speech to text technology

 # Set up